Extending rational choice behavior: The decision problem for Boolean set theory with a choice correspondence: Liftings

 \section{Liftings}

 In this section we examine the ``lifting problem": this corresponds to finding necessary and sufficient conditions such that a partial choice satisfying some axioms of consistency can be extended to a total choice satisfying the same axioms.
 We shall exploit such conditions in the decision results to be presented in Section~\ref{SECT:satProb}.
+The next definition makes the notion of lifting formal. \restrict[1]{\raisebox{-.5ex}{$|$}_{#1}}